reyanzaman/IUB-Analytics/README.md

 # IUB-Analytics-System
 Database Management Project

+Heroku Terminated their free plan so the web hosting is now inactive.

 Website link: https://iub-analytics.herokuapp.com/

 The IUB Analytics System (IAS) allows an instant access to all the statistics of IUB students, courses, departments, classrooms and more.